 Can my father or mother be my merit badge counselor?
 Yes.
 Although we urge you to grow and meet and interact with other people, your parent might be a specialized counselor, or they might be instructing an entire group of Scouts and you don't need to be left out.

-So you are an adult who wants to be a counselor:
+Adults who want to be a merit badge counselor:

 A. Fill out the District merit badge counselor interest form.